Updated on January 23rd, 2023

 - West Virginia

-Using the disclosure form is a fairly straightforward process; so long the seller makes a conscious effort to disclose all known issues with the property, they will be free from
+Using the disclosure form is a fairly straightforward process; as long as the seller makes a conscious effort to disclose all known issues with the property, they will be free from any liability once the sale goes through.

-Click on the state (above) that corresponds to the state the property is located in.
+Click on the state that corresponds to the state the property is located in.
 This is very important, as each state has specific requirements as to what the seller will be required to disclose to the buyer.
-The document can be completed step-by-step by clicking on the PDF form and by filling in on a computer, or printed and completed by hand with a pen (a pencil should not be used).
+The document can be completed by clicking on the PDF form and completing it online, or it can be printed and completed by hand with a pen (a pencil should not be used).

-Using the disclosure form as a guide, the seller will need to walk through the property and visually inspect each element for signs of damage or wear.
-Test out appliances and utilities to ensure they work (flush the toilet, open/close windows, run the hot water, and so on).
+Using the disclosure form as a guide, the seller will need to walk through the property and visually inspect each component for signs of damage or wear.
+Test out appliances and utilities to ensure they work (flush the toilet, open/close windows, run the hot water, etc.).
 Inspect the walls, foundation, roof, and other major areas.

 Being honest and upfront will improve the buyer’s trust in the seller, especially since a home inspection will reveal nearly everything that would be reported in the disclosure anyway.
 If the seller doesn’t live in a “buyer beware” state and they purposefully withhold a known issue with the property from the form, they could be liable for it later on.